 The department will review and release, where permitted by PHIPA, within 30 days.
 If the department determines that access is not permissible or appropriate due to PHIPA exceptions, customs or limitations, the department will explain the reasons and notify you within 30 days of submitting your request.
 Note, there are circumstances within the Personal Health Information Protection Act (PHIPA) where the University is permitted to extend the time limit beyond the 30 days.

 If you disagree with the University’s decision, you may appeal the decision to the Information and Privacy Commissioner/ Ontario (IPC).

-If you have further questions, contact: Freedom of Information and Privacy Coordinator
+If you have further questions, contact: Manager, Privacy & Records Management.

 How to request a correction to your PHI

 You have the right to require the correction of your PHI where you believe the record is inaccurate or incomplete by making a written request to the contact listed below that you believe to have your information.

 We will respond to your request within 30 days and grant or decline your request.
 Likewise, we will notify you if we need to extend the deadline for replying for a period of not more than 30 days if: